 Melissa A. – June 2019

-What Can Teeth Whitening Correct?
+What Problems Can Teeth Whitening Fix?

 Teeth whitening treatment is performed to correct external stains.
 These are the stains and overall discoloration and dulling that stem from foods and beverages.
 The enamel that covers teeth is porous.
 As such, enamel can absorb and hold on to microscopic particles.
 As these accumulate in the outermost layer of the teeth, light is unable to reflect as brightly as it would otherwise.
 When an appropriate peroxide is applied in gel form, it gets absorbed into the pores where particles are blocking light.
 Stain molecules are lifted, resulting in a brighter smile.